Lactate dehydrogenase: Enzyme regulation

 This protein may use the morpheein model of allosteric regulation.

 Ethanol-induced hypoglycemia

-Ethanol is dehydrogenated to acetaldehyde by alcohol dehydrogenase, and further into acetic acid by acetaldehyde dehydrogenase.
+Ethanol is dehydrogenated to acetaldehyde by alcohol dehydrogenase, and further into acetyl CoA by acetaldehyde dehydrogenase.
 During this reaction 2 NADH are produced.
 If large amounts of ethanol are present, then large amounts of NADH are produced, leading to a depletion of NAD+.
 Thus, the conversion of pyruvate to lactate is increased due to the associated regeneration of NAD+.
 Therefore, anion-gap metabolic acidosis (lactic acidosis) may ensue in ethanol poisoning.